Short Biography

 Dillon has earned numerous awards for his work, including honors from the American Music Center, the National Endowment for the Arts, the Mary Flagler Cary Charitable Trust, Masterprize, the Mary Duke Biddle Foundation, the Jerome Foundation, the Pew Charitable Trusts, the Ravinia Festival, the International Horn Society and Contemporary Record Society.
 In 1999 and 2013, he was awarded Artist Fellowships from North Carolina, the highest honor accorded to artists in the state.

 Dillon’s music is recorded by Albany Records, Bridge Records, Naxos, Channel Crossings and CRS.
 His works are published by American Composers Editions, a subdivision of BMI.
-His blog, infinite curves, is featured on ArtJournal http://www.artsjournal.com/curves/.
+His blog, infinite curves, was long featured on Sequenza21 and ArtsJournal http://www.artsjournal.com/curves/.